 Anna Yan Ji Arabia's fight against cancer inspired her parents to help other families find a cure.

-NORTH ADAMS, Mass. — Joe and Kathy Arabia hosted a mini-golf tournament a decade ago to raise money for reasearch on childhood cancer after the death of their daughter, 16-year-old Anna Yan Ji Arabia.
+NORTH ADAMS, Mass. — Joe and Kathy Arabia hosted a mini-golf tournament a decade ago to raise money for research on childhood cancer after the death of their daughter, 16-year-old Anna Yan Ji Arabia.

 Kathy Arabia said they'd hoped to raise $1,000 — and instead raised 11 times that amount.